 \section{The symmetry groups of irreducible handlebody-knots of genus two}

 A handlebody-knot of genus at least two is said to be {\it hyperbolic} if its exterior admits a complete hyperbolic structure with geodesic boundary.

-Due to Thurston's hyperbolization theorem \cite{Kap09} and an equivariant torus theorem \cite{Hol91} it follows that a compact, orientable, irreducible, $\partial$-irreducible 3-manifold admits a hyperbolic structure with geodesic boundary.

-As was remarked in Section \ref{sec:Handlebody-knots}, if $V$ is an irreducible handlebody-knot of genus two, then $E(V)$ is $\partial$-irreducible.
-Hence we have the following lemma. \begin{lemma} An irreducible handlebody knot $V$ of genus two is hyperbolic if and only if $E(V)$ contains neither essential tori nor essential annuli. \end{lemma}
+By Thurston's hyperbolization theorem \cite{Kap09} and equivariant torus theorems \cite{Hol91} a compact, orientable, irreducible, boundary-irreducible, atoroidal and acylindrical 3-manifold admits a hyperbolic structure with geodesic boundary.
+As was remarked in Section \ref{sec:Handlebody-knots}, if $(S^3, V)$ is an irreducible handlebody-knot of genus two, then $E(V)$ is boundary-irreducible.
+Hence we have the following lemma. \begin{lemma} An irreducible handlebody-knot $(S^3, V)$ of genus two is hyperbolic if and only if $E(V)$ contains neither essential tori nor essential annuli. \end{lemma}

-\begin{proposition} If a handlebody-knot $V$ is hyperbolic, then $\MCG(S^3, V)$ is finite. \end{proposition} \begin{proof} The mapping class group $\MCG_+(E(V))$ is finite due to the well-known fact that the isometry group of a compact hyperbolic manifold is finite, see \cite{Koj88}.
-It follows from Lemma \ref{lem:injectivity of the map from MCG_+(S3, V) to MCG+(E(V))} that $\MCG_+(S^3, V)$ is also finite, hence so $\MCG(S^3, V)$ is. \end{proof}
+\begin{proposition} If a handlebody-knot $(S^3, V)$ is hyperbolic, then $\MCG(S^3, V)$ is finite. \end{proposition} \begin{proof} The mapping class group $\MCG_+(E(V))$ is finite due to the well-known fact that the isometry group of a compact hyperbolic manifold is finite, see Kojima \cite{Koj88}.
+It follows from Lemma \ref{lem:injectivity of the map from MCG_+(S3, V) to MCG+(E(V))} that $\MCG_+(S^3, V)$ is also finite, hence so is $\MCG(S^3, V)$. \end{proof}

-Let $V \subset S^3$ be a handlebody-knot of genus two.
-In the following, we always assume that $V$ is irreducible.
+Let $(S^3, V)$ be a handlebody-knot of genus two.
+In the following, we always assume that $(S^3, V)$ is irreducible.
 By Lemma \ref{lemma:hyperbolic handlebody-knots} and Proposition \ref{prop:symmetry groups of hyperbolic handlebody-knots}, it remains to consider the case where $E(V)$ contains an essential torus or an essential annulus.
 In the former case, $\MCG(S^3, V)$ is always an infinite group since the twist along an essential torus in $E(V)$ produces infinitely many distinct elements of $\MCG(E(V))$.
 On the contrary, we do not have any example of the latter case with $\MCG(S^3, V)$ an infinite group at the present time.
 In the following, we will provide a somewhat technical sufficient condition for the group $\MCG(S^3, V)$ to be a finite group.

-Let $V_0 \subset S^3$ be a trivial handlebody-knot of genus two.
-A non-separating simple closed curve is said to be {\it primitive} if it bounds a primitive disk of $V_0$.
-A separating simple closed curve is said to be {\it primitive} if it bounds disks in both $V_0$ and $E(V_0)$.
+Let $(S^3, V_0)$ be a trivial handlebody-knot of genus two.
+A non-separating simple closed curve on $\partial V_0$ is said to be {\it primitive} if it bounds a primitive disk in $V_0$.
+A separating simple closed curve on $\partial V_0$ is said to be {\it primitive} if it bounds disks in both $V_0$ and $E(V_0)$.